 Keeping the RV Clean

 As with most RVs, space is limited.
 Having a big upright vacuum cleaner is just not very practical.
-Fortunately, there are a lot of good stick vacuums cleaners on the market today, and that’s what today’s post is about.
-We’re going to find the best vacuums with the most suction, both corded and cordless, so we all can keep our RVs neat and tidy.
+Fortunately, there are a lot of good small stick vacuum cleaners on the market today, and that’s what today’s post is about.
+We’re going to find the best stick vacuums with the most suction, both corded and cordless, so we all can keep our RVs neat and tidy.

 Note: Scroll left/right on tablets and phones

-The VonHau 2-in-1 is a neat little vacuum that would work great in an RV that doesn’t have much carpet.
+The VonHau 2-in-1 is a neat small corded stick vacuum cleaner that will work great in an RV that doesn’t have much carpet.
 It’s lightweight and the fact that it’s a 2-in-1 means that you can take off the handheld part and also use it in cars, trucks, closets, etc.

 With 14 KPA of suction power, it will do a great job on the floor in RVs, and a somewhat good job on carpet.
 The long 19.5 ft power cord will let you move around the trailer with ease.